toolbear/type-ahead-search/README.md

   * [x] trie insertion
   * [x] support multiple movies with the same key
   * [x] concurrent updates
+  * [ ] better write performance; finer grained locks than one lock for the entire tree
   * [ ] better title tokenization
     * [ ] ignore hyphens
     * [x] split on other punctuation